-Standard No. Requirement(s) and Title Evidence of Compliance IIA AS 1321, Use of "Conforms with the International Standards for the Professional Practice of Internal Auditing" Indicating that the internal audit activity conforms with the International Standards for the Professional Practice of Internal Auditing is appropriate only if supported by the results of the quality assurance and improvement program.
+Standard No. and Title Requirement(s) Evidence of Compliance IIA AS 1321, Use of "Conforms with the International Standards for the Professional Practice of Internal Auditing" Indicating that the internal audit activity conforms with the International Standards for the Professional Practice of Internal Auditing is appropriate only if supported by the results of the quality assurance and improvement program.
 The IA activities conform with the IIA Code of Ethics and the Standards.
-The results of the Quality Assurance and Improvement Program include the results of both internal and external assessments (see Standard No. IIA AS 1320 for details).
-IIA AS 1322, Disclosure of Nonconformance When nonconformance with the Code of Ethics or the Standards impacts the overall scope or operation of the internal audit activity, the chief audit executive must disclose the nonconformance and the impact to senior management and the board.
+The Quality Assurance and Improvement Program results include internal and external assessments (see Standard No. IIA AS 1320 for details).
+IIA AS 1322, Disclosure of Nonconformance When non-conformance with the Code of Ethics or the Standards impacts the overall scope or operation of the internal audit activity, the chief audit executive must disclose the nonconformance and the impact to senior management and the board.
 The IA activities conform with the IIA Code of Ethics and the Standards.
-The results of the Quality Assurance and Improvement Program include the results of both internal and external assessments of which any non-conformance was addressed. (see Standard No. IIA AS 1320 for details).
+The Quality Assurance and Improvement Program includes the results of internal and external assessments of which any non-conformance was addressed.
+(See Standard No. IIA AS 1320 for details).
 GAGAS 5.02, Quality Control and Assurance An audit organization conducting engagements in accordance with GAGAS must establish and maintain a system of quality control that is designed to provide the audit organization with reasonable assurance that the organization and its personnel comply with professional standards and applicable legal and regulatory requirements.
-The Chief Auditor has established a system of quality control designed to provide reasonable assurance of compliance with the Standards, and legal and regulatory requirements (see Standard No. IIA AS 1300 for details).
-An external Quality Assurance Review (QAR) is obtained every 3 years and performed by peers of the IA function.
+The Chief Auditor has established a system of quality control designed to provide reasonable assurance of compliance with the Standards and legal and regulatory requirements (see Standard No. IIA AS 1300 for details).
+An external Quality Assurance Review (QAR) is obtained every three years and performed by peers of the IA function.
 The QAR was last completed in June 2021 (see Appendix for excerpts from the 2021 External Quality Assurance Review).
 IA will undergo its next QAR in 2024.

 Standard No. & Title Requirement(s) Evidence of Compliance GAGAS 5.04, System of Quality Control An audit organization should document its quality control policies and procedures and communicate those policies and procedures to its personnel.
 The audit organization should document compliance with its quality control policies and procedures and maintain such documentation for a period of time sufficient to enable those performing monitoring procedures and peer reviews to evaluate the extent to which the audit organization complies with its quality control policies and procedures.
 The IA Policies and Procedures Manual includes sections on: Rules and Regulations that IA is required to follow Internal Auditing Standards (IIA and GAO, including the IIA Code of Ethics) Working Paper Standards Principles and Rules of Conduct Independence and Objectivity Conflict of Interest Confidentiality IA completes an annual assessment of its Quality Assurance and Improvement Program (QAIP).
 The resulting report is provided to Executive Management.
-All internal auditors are required to complete annual independence statements that include any possible impairment to their independence regarding any auditable program of the agency.
-Each individual audit requires all assigned audit team members to complete an independence statement, assess and report on any actual and potential independence issues.
-All evidence of quality control reviews is documented by signoffs and coaching notes within the audit in the TeamMate auditing software.
-The IA Policies and Procedures Manual requires all working papers for audits and other projects to be retained in accordance with the State of Texas Records Retention Schedule for a period of seven fiscal years after the final report is issued.
+All internal auditors must complete annual independence statements that include any possible impairment to their independence regarding any auditable program of the agency.
+Each audit requires all assigned audit team members to complete an independence statement assessing and reporting on any actual and potential independence issues.
+Signoffs and coaching notes document all evidence of quality control reviews within the audit in the TeamMate auditing software.
+The IA Policies and Procedures Manual requires all working papers for audits and other projects to be retained per the State of Texas Records Retention Schedule for seven fiscal years after the final report is issued.